 Degree Equivalency

-Many International Institutions provide 3-year bachelor’s degrees and multiple types of grading scales.
-To ensure your degree is equivalent to a U.S. bachelor’s degree and to understand how your grades will be evaluated, please review the Wisconsin Directory of international Intuitions.
-If your institution is not listed, it will be evaluated after you apply.
+To ensure your degree is equivalent to a U.S. bachelor’s degree and to understand how your grades will be evaluated, please review the Requirements for Admission page.
+Selecting the country in which your degree was granted will provide information about acceptable degree types.
+Grading scales will be evaluated upon application.

 Course Evaluation